adpro/adpro/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on my blog, web about blades to safety razors in czech, pellet storage app
+- 🌱 I’m currently learning Python (3.4+), Terraform, AWS
+- 📫 How to reach me: contact is in footer of Curriculum Vitae on adpro.cz site

 <!--
 **adpro/adpro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.